The best way to compare something is to look at their similarities...

 In the flocks of herbivores, you can find gazelles, zebras, and wildebeest.
 They are also accompanied by carnivores that stalk the herds as they move from grasslands to wooden forests.
 This epic journey crosses thousands of kilometres in an endless cycle.

-One of the most frequent questions we receive is which country is the best place to experience the Great Migration from.
-This is not a black or white answer but rather something that will be determined by examining a few similarities and differences between the Serengeti and Masai Mara.
+One of the most frequent questions we receive is which countrycountry the Great Migration is the best place to experience this phenomenon.
+This is not a black or white answer, rather something that will be determined by examining a few similarities and differences between the Serengeti and Masai Mara.

 The cottontop tamarin in the Serengeti